hibernate/hibernate-orm/README.md

 Another reason to use `gradlew` is that it uses the exact version of Gradle that the build is defined to work with.

 Executing Tasks
 ------------------------

 Gradle uses the concept of build tasks (equivalent to Ant targets or Maven phases/goals).
-You can get a list of available tasks via
+You can get a list of available tasks via `gradle tasks`.

-    gradle tasks

 To execute a task across all modules, simply perform that task from the root directory.
 Gradle will visit each sub-project and execute that task if the sub-project defines it.
-To execute a task in a specific module you can
+To execute a task in a specific module you can either:
-either:

 1. `cd` into that module directory and execute the task
 2. name the "task path".
 For example, to run the tests for the _hibernate-core_ module from the root directory you could say `gradle hibernate-core:test`